ceph/ceph/doc/rados/configuration/mclock-config-ref.rst

     throttle options by 2x and repeat steps 9 through 11 until the obtained throughput is very close to the baseline value.

-For e.g., during benchmarking on a machine with NVMe SSDs a value of 256 KiB for both bluestore throttle and deferred bytes was determined to maximize the impact of mclock.
-For HDDs, the corresponding value was 40 MiB where the overall throughput was roughly equal to the baseline throughput.
+For example, during benchmarking on a machine with NVMe SSDs, a value of 256 KiB for both bluestore throttle and deferred bytes was determined to maximize the impact of mclock.
+For HDDs, the corresponding value was 40 MiB, where the overall throughput was roughly equal to the baseline throughput.
 Note that in general for HDDs, the bluestore throttle values are expected to be higher when compared to SSDs.